Martha Is Dead

-Martha is Dead is a psychological thriller game developed by Italian studio LKA and published by Wired Productions for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and Amazon Luna.
-On January 16, 2024, it was revealed that it would be receiving a live action film adaptation.
+Martha is Dead is a psychological thriller game developed by Italian studio LKA and published by Wired Productions for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. On January 16, 2024, it was revealed that it would be receiving a live action film adaptation.

 Gameplay

 Martha Is Dead is a story-driven horror game that is presented in a first-person perspective.
 There are no enemies to defeat; instead, the user advances through the story's experiences.
 The game has been described as a walking simulator.

 Plot

 Set during the late years of World War II in a fictional town in Tuscany within German-occupied Italy, twin sisters Martha and Giulia spend their childhood in their nanny's estate.
 Martha has been deaf since early childhood.
 Their father, Erich, serves as a general in the German army.
 Giulia's nanny recounts the legend of the White Lady, a malicious spirit of a woman who was hung from a tree by her lover on an island in a nearby lake.

 One afternoon, as young adults, Giulia asks Martha to accompany her to the lake to take photographs.
 However, Martha is not in the house the next morning and Giulia takes the photos alone.
 She discovers her sister's corpse and is found by her parents.
 Her mother mistakes Giulia for Martha, forcing Giulia to assume her twin sister's identity.

 Giulia's mental state deteriorates in the days following her sister's death.
 While exploring the surrounding woods, Giulia finds the corpse of her boyfriend, Lapo, a soldier of the Italian resistance, before she's shot.
 Irene finds Giulia and she recovers, though her story is misconstrued in the local newspaper.

 After Martha's funeral, Giulia indirectly reveals her identity to her mother by playing the piano.
 Suspecting that her mother played a role in her sister's death, Giulia obtains instructions to contact the White Lady from her Nanny.
 After using tarot cards to communicate with her on the island, Giulia obtains the key to her sister's trinket box and wakes up in her estate.

-In Martha's trinket box, Giulia finds a letter from Martha explaining she feigned deaf after Irene frightened her during their childhood.
-She explains that she felt guilty about Irene's favorism towards her and her disdain towards Giulia, and intended to enrage and be murdered by Irene while Irene was under the impression that she murdered Giulia, so that Giulia could take Martha's place.
+In Martha's trinket box, Giulia finds a letter from Martha explaining she feigned deafness after Irene frightened her during their childhood.
+She explains that she felt guilty about Irene's favoritism towards her and her disdain towards Giulia, and intended to enrage and be murdered by Irene while Irene was under the impression that she murdered Giulia, so that Giulia could take Martha's place.
 Martha also confesses to having been pregnant with Lapo's child—she lied to Irene that it was Giulia who was pregnant so that Martha could pretend to be Giulia and become the casualty of her mother's wrath.